 - Each FAFSA is reviewed in the order it is received.

 - Click on "View & Accept Awards" to view the status of your application a.
 As part of the review, our office may require additional information, as requested through your Wildcat Mail and/or Financial Aid Verify.
-This information may include, but is not limited to, verification documents, official academic transcripts, citizenship documentation, and emancipation documentation.

 - Once you have submitted all required documents and our office has processed your information, your financial aid award will be packaged, and you will receive an award letter through your Wildcat Mail.